 Agreement and Entry liability

-The applicant confirms that he or she owns all rights for the submitted film, sound and music.
+The applicant confirms that he or she owns all rights for the submitted film, images, sound, and music.

 All rights of utilization for the screenings (including video and audio presentation) are covered by the applicant.